-The Ralph J. Bunche Library and Media Center was established in 1969 as a part of the Center for African American Studies.
+The Center for African American Studies Library was established in 1969 as a part of the new Center for African American Studies.
 Its purpose was to provide specialized reference and information services to students and researchers studying African and African American history, culture and art.
-Before the Center was established researchers struggled to access information on the contributions and culture of Africans in America and the Diaspora.
 Students, Faculty and Staff donated time and materials to begin building a rich collection of data on African American communities.
 The library’s current collection consists of books, journals, multimedia and archives documenting the African, African American, and Afro Caribbean experience.
+The library was renamed the Bunche Library and Media Center in 2002.

 The Library and media center has more than 8,000 books on African American history, literature, social and political issues as well as materials on Africa and the Caribbean.
 There are unique items in the collection documenting lesser known civil rights struggles, and early data on African American communities.
 Organizations and special groups donated their research and committee reports on to the library, while independent authors and publishers donated books to the collection.

 The Bunche Center subscribes to scholarly journals focusing on African American literature, history, and social issues.
-Students and researchers can access several renowned journals such as Crisis and the Journal of Negro History as far back as 1910.
+Students and researchers have access to several renowned journals such as Crisis and the Journal of Negro History.
 Other journals deal with multi-cultural issues in education and professional fields.
-In addition to scholarly journals, the library subscribes to popular magazines such as Jet and regional African American newspapers.
+In addition to scholarly journals, the library subscribes to popular magazines such as Black Enterprise and regional African American newspapers.

 In 1970, then center director Arthur L. Smith (Molefi Asante) commissioned a 14-year-old Richard Wyatt, Jr. and his friend, Guillermo Anderson, to paint a mural representing black life and culture.
 The 7 by 9 foot mural was restored in 2010 and today hangs proudly outside of the Library and Media Center.
 For more on the creation of the mural, please visit UCLA Today.